 Plastics are durable and inexpensive and are thus widely used in daily life, as well as in industrial, scientific, and technological applications (Chen et al., 2015; Cozar et al., 2014; Ren et al., 2018).
 Plastic production has increased sharply since the 1950s (Cheng et al., 2016; Xue et al., 2018).
 Global plastic production in 2016 was 335 million metric tons (PlasticsEurope, 2017; Zhou et al., 2018).
 Most plastic litter carried by lakes and rivers to the oceans, and some of these plastic litter may accumulate in sediments (Jambeck et al., 2015; Zhou et al., 2018).
 The large amounts of plastic debris already present in marine environment have caused serious environmental problems (Cozar et al., 2014; Huang et al., 2018).
 Under the influence of several natural and artificial factors, bigger plastics could degrade and consequently be fragmented into small-sized plastic (Gong et al., 2018; Thompson et al., 2004).
-Microplastics include primary microplastics with dimensions < 5 mm and broken products known as secondary microplastics.
-Primary microplastics are produced intentionally by industry (such as pellets, microbeads, etc.) and secondary microplastics are a result of bigger plastic degradation and fragmentation (Gong et al., 2017a,

-2017b; Wan et al., 2018).
-Microplastics that are spread over surface waters and sediments are harmful to some cetaceans and aquatic crustaceans, causing the illusion of satiety, in which indigestible microplastics fill the stomach, as well as possible, toxic effects from chemicals embedded in the microplastics, including heavy metals, PCBs, and other additives (Cozar et al., 2014; Li et al., 2016; Velzeboer et al., 2014).
+Microplastics include primary microplastics with dimensions less than 5 mm and broken products known as secondary microplastics.
+Primary microplastics are produced intentionally by industry (such as pellets, microbeads, etc) and secondary microplastics are a result of bigger plastic degradation and fragmentation (Gong et al., 2017; Wan et al., 2018).
+Microplastics that are spread over surface waters and sediments are harmful to some cetaceans and aquatic crustaceans, causing the illusion of satiety, in which indigestible microplastics fill the stomach, as well as possible, toxic effects from chemicals embedded in the microplastics, incuding heavy metals, PCBs, and other additives (Cozar et al., 2014; Li et al., 2016; Velzeboer et al., 2014).

 Several studies have explored the distribution of microplastics across the oceans, the potential threats posed by microplastics to marine organisms, and the effects of microplastics on the marine food web (Gutow et al., 2015; Liang et al., 2017).
-Recently, the contamination of freshwater by microplastics has become an area of increasing concern (J. Li et al., 2018; X. Li et al., 2018).
+Recently, the contamination of freshwater by microplastics has become an area of increasing concern (Li et al., 2018).
 Most of these studies were focused on lakes and inland rivers, including Taihu Lake, China; the Great Lakes, USA; and the Rhine River, Europe.
 (Eriksen et al., 2013; Mani et al., 2016; Su et al., 2016).
-Additionally, it has been shown that surface waters in urban areas have relatively high concentration of microplastics (Vaughan et al., 2017; J. Wang et al., 2017; W. Wang et al., 2017).
-However, the degree of microplastic contamination in the freshwater surface sediments of urban areas remains
+Additionally, it has been shown that surface waters in urban areas have relatively high concentration of microplastics (Vaughan et al., 2017; Wang et al., 2017).
+However, the degree of microplastic contamination in the freshwater surface sediments of urban areas remains unclear.
+This knowledge gap has inhibited studies of the effects, transport and fate of microplastics in water and sediments (Dris et al., 2015; Mani et al., 2016; Wang et al., 2017).